Power Rowing & Local Charity Fund Raising

 Boxing and Suspension training classes are worth 5,000 meters.

-Bringing in new guests will give you 5,000 meters each.
+Bringing in new guests into Power Rowing and we will give you 5,000 meters for each one.

 Teams consist of 4 dedicated members, but may have a dedicated substitute.
 (Dedicated substitutes pay full price, but they can jump in through multiple weeks for different team members.)